The Olympic resorts

 Where to stay

 Due to the close proximity to Lillehammer, Hafjell can offer accommodation alternatives ranging from quiet forest huts to downtown luxury suites.
-There is also a large range of ski in/ski out accommodation in huts, apartments and hotels (approximately 4,000 beds).
+There is also a large range of ski in/ski out accommodation in cabins, apartments and hotels (approximately 4,000 beds).

 Dining and nightlife